 So far, the scientific evidence shows it is unlikely that mobile phones could increase the risk of brain tumours, or any other type of cancer.
 But we do not know enough to completely rule out a risk.

 In 2011, the International Agency for Research on Cancer classified mobile phones for the first time in their 'gold-standard' rating system.
 They said the devices could 'possibly' cause cancer in humans (group 2B), but there wasn't enough evidence to come to a clear conclusion.
 Read what we said at the time on our Science Update Blog.

 What does the evidence say?

 The largest study so far on mobile phones and cancer is part of the Million Women Study and included around 790,000 women.
-It found no link between use of mobile phones and brain cancer in general or 18 other types of cancer.
-The researchers found no link between mobile phone use and risk of the two most common types of brain tumour (glioma and meningioma), but did see a raised risk of one rare type of brain tumour (acoustic neuroma) for women who had used mobile phones for at least five years.
+It found no link between use of mobile phones and brain tumours or 18 other types of cancer.
+There was also no increased risk for most types of brain tumour, including the two most common (glioma and meningioma).
+But they did see a raised risk of one rare type of brain tumour (acoustic neuroma) for women who had used mobile phones for at least five years.
 But in an update to the findings, based on including another two years of data in their analysis, there was no longer a raised risk of acoustic neuroma.

-Mobile phones and cancer incidence
+Mobile phones and cancer rates

 Is the radiation from mobile phones dangerous?

 There still aren't any good explanations for how mobile phones could cause cancer.
 The radiofrequency electromagnetic radiation they transmit and receive is very weak.
 This radiation does not have enough energy to damage DNA, and cannot directly cause cancer.

 In 2012 an independent report concluded that there is no convincing evidence that being exposed to radiofrequency fields, including those from mobile phones, within the guidelines could affect somebody's health.